Understanding and Successfully Treating Pancreatic Cancer in Dogs

 - Cellulase – breaks down fiber

 If your dog has collapsed or is suffering from seizures because of an insulinoma, medical emergency treatment usually will consist of immediate administration of glucose.
 For home treatment of sudden collapses or seizures, corn syrup can be given as a temporary solution to increase glucose levels.
-But medical attention will still be needed, so consulting with a veterinarian is critical.
-The veterinarian may also give your dog glucose containing fluids and/or steroids to counteract the insulin effects.
+But medical attention will still be needed.

 - If there is inflammation of the pancreas or adjacent bile ducts of the liver, antibiotics or anti-inflammatory drugs may be helpful.